 Bitcoin is in the full custody of the owner, assuming they keep it in the appropriate storage and maintain their own private keys.
 Nobody can ever take it from you.

 We’re living in an age of soaring inflation.
-More than 40% of the total fiat money supply has been created out of thin air in the last couple years.
-This was decided by a handful of politicians without input from the people who will feel the greatest effect of these policies.
+Over 40% of the total fiat money supply has been created out of thin air in the last couple of years.
+This was decided by a handful of politicians without input from the people who will feel the most significant effect of these policies.

 While that has benefited those holding assets like real estate and stocks, it has absolutely crushed those without.
-Meanwhile wages are stagnant and cost of goods have also soared.
-If fiat currencies continue as our primary store of value and monetary system we are heading toward the same inevitability that has plagued the citizens of Venezuela, El Salvador and Zimbabwe (to name a few).
+Meanwhile, wages are stagnant, and the cost of goods has also soared.
+If fiat currencies continue as our primary store of value and monetary system, we are heading toward the same inevitability that has plagued the citizens of Venezuela, El Salvador, and Zimbabwe (to name a few).

 Bitcoin has a fixed supply of 21M.
 There will never be any more.
 It is essentially wealth creation and preservation that is 100% in the custody of the owner.

-Seizing of assets is a time honored tradition throughout human history.
+Seizing assets is a time-honored tradition throughout human history.